LINDSAY MEWHINEY, For the Independent

 The assembly was opened with the singing of Oh Canada, and a moment of silence, and had several veterans present, donning their medals and military uniforms.
 The assembly featured several poetry selections which were read aloud, as well as Remembrance Day themed music videos, and a song written and performed by an EDSS student to honour veterans.

 Members of the EDSS stage crew, although often going unrecognized, are the ones responsible for ensuring the assembly runs smoothly.

-“The first thing we do is attempt to get a schedule from the and a layout of what they want for the assembly including lights, stage, and sound,” says Staci Hanley, EDSS stage crew member.
+“The first thing we do is attempt to get a schedule from the [event committee] and a layout of what they want for the assembly including lights, stage, and sound,” says Staci Hanley, EDSS stage crew member.

 Stage crew members then sit down with event organizers to verify that all information given to the crew is correct, and to get a more detailed layout of the assembly from organizers, so that a plan of how to set up the EDSS stage can be formulated by crew.

 “We try to do this about a week prior to the assembly, but sometimes it's left to the last minute and we have to come up with a plan on the spot, as we did for the Remembrance Day assembly,” Hanley adds.